top of page

 Midwest Regional Credit Union - Teresa Spears

-KKFI 90.1 FM - Tom Crane World Sound Sunday 1-3 p.m.
+KKFI 90.1 FM - Tom Crane "World Sound" Sunday 1-3 p.m.

-KC Ethnic Enrichment Commission - Andrea Smith,
+KCMO Ethnic Enrichment Commission - Andrea Smith

 Legends of Diversity,

-Equity, and Inclusion
+Equity, and Inclusion Awards

-Congratulations to LODE&I 2024!
-Bonnie Clark and Irene Thompson
+2024 Bonnie Clark and Irene Thompson

-2023 Rosemarie Mendez and Brian Patrick
+2023 Rose Marie Mendez and Brian Patrick

 no festival was held in 2020, 2021, & 2022 due to COVID-19 pandemic